numanair/nano-control-surface/How-to.md

 ## Part 2: Modifying the Code

 1. In VS Code, use the *Explorer* tab of the leftmost activity bar to open `src/xiao_control_surface.cpp`.
-This fileis where the project’s code lives.
+This file is where the project’s code lives.
 2. For the purposes of this guide we will only be modifying one part of this file.
 Find the block of code that looks like so:

 ```CPP